PID - Pelvic inflammatory disease

 - Exclude ectopic pregnancy and surgical emergencies e.g. appendicitis

-- The presence of STI, as below, supports the diagnosis, but STIs are not detected in the majority of cases.
+- The presence of STI supports the diagnosis, but no organism is identified in 70% of cases.

 |NAAT plus culture|